Declan O'Loan

-Declan O'Loan (born 5 August 1951) is a former Irish Social Democratic and Labour Party (SDLP) politician who served as a Member of the Northern Ireland Assembly (MLA) for North Antrim from 2007 to 2011.
+Declan O'Loan (born 5 August 1951) is a former Northern Irish Social Democratic and Labour Party (SDLP) politician who served as a Member of the Northern Ireland Assembly (MLA) for North Antrim from 2007 to 2011.
 O’Loan was also a Member of Ballymena Borough Council from 1993 to 2014.
 Following comments about merging with Sinn Féin, he had the SDLP whip suspended, sitting as an Independent in 2010.